Dean Stoecker

 Dean A. Stoecker (born 1956/1957) is an American businessman, and the co-founder (in 1997), chairman and former CEO (19972020) of Alteryx, a computer software company.

 Stoecker was born and grew up in Colorado.
 His family is from Boulder, Colorado, where his "father was an entrepreneur who built A-Frame houses", and Dean was the youngest child.

 He earned a bachelor's degree from the University of Colorado, and an MBA from Pepperdine University.

 In August 2019, Forbes assessed Stoecker's net worth at $1.2 billion, following Alteryx's near 900% share price rise since its 2017 IPO.

 He was a district-level delegate to the 2016 Republican National Convention from California.

-He lives with screenwriter girlfriend Heidi James They live in Irvine, California.
+He is married to Angie.
+They live in Irvine, California.